gyuho/learn/src/nakamoto-bitcoin-vs-snow-avalanche-consensus.md

 }' -H 'content-type:application/json;' 127.0.0.1:9650/ext/bc/X/wallet
 ```

-*Step 1 -- `avm` wallet RPC service for issuing and batching transactions.* The send request via `/ext/bc/X/wallet` is routed to [`avm.WalletService.Send`](https://pkg.go.dev/github.com/ava-labs/avalanchego/vms/avm#WalletService.Send) that sanitizes the inputs and creates a transaction object with a set of UTXO outputs.
-Internally, multiple transactions are bundled into one base transaction of UTXO inputs and outputs -- see [`avax.BaseTx`](https://pkg.go.dev/github.com/ava-labs/avalanchego/vms/components/avax#BaseTx).
+*Step 1 -- `avm` wallet RPC service for issuing and batching transactions.* The send request via `/ext/bc/X/wallet` is routed to [`avm.WalletService.Send`](https://pkg.go.dev/github.com/ava-labs/avalanchego/vms/avm#WalletService.Send) that sanitizes the inputs and creates a transaction object.
 Once the transaction is signed, the wallet service handler schedules the transaction in the queue, and finally responds with the issued transaction ID -- see [`avm.VM.IssueTx`](https://pkg.go.dev/github.com/ava-labs/avalanchego/vms/avm#VM.IssueTx).
 Note that the transaction send is an asynchronous API, so the user is expected to poll the transaction status with [`GetTxStatus`](https://pkg.go.dev/github.com/ava-labs/avalanchego/vms/avm#Service.GetTxStatus) API.

 ```go
 // vms/avm/vm.go